By David - K3DAV (6/19/2012)

 The final piece of pipe is the section that comes down from the copper "T" connector and mounts the J-Pole to the mast (As shown in photo below).
 It is always a good practice to make this section about 20 to 24 inches, no matter what band the antenna is made for. always use the same 20 to 24 inches for the mounting section.
 Not any longer and not any shorter.

-Assemble the sections as indicated in the photo above.
+Assemble the sections as indicated in the photo at left.
 Make sure all solder joints are properly prepaired by sanding the ends of each piece of copper pipe, and sanding the inside sleeve of the "T" and elbow connectors to make them clean and have a rough surface.
 Then insert each pipe and heat it with the blow-torch until the solder melts when it touches the copper.
 Allow some of the solder to slip down between the pipe and connector to make a good solid solder joint.
 Do this all the way around the pipe connection so it is all soldered and sealed tightly.
 When the solder is in place, remove the torch fire from the pipe, and allow the area to cool.
 It is always best to have the pipes and connections mounted on a surface that allows you to do the soldering, but not disturb the pipes when they are cooling.
 Do not move the pipe until it cools down enough to make the solder solid and cool to the touch.
 And don't forget to put the two 1/2 inch copper caps on.
 One on top of each of the main and "J" elements.

 Connecting The Coax Feedline